dovecot/documentation/docs/core/plugins/mail_crypt.md

  * [[setting,crypt_global_private_key]] - List of
    [[setting,crypt_private_key_file]] keys

 You can use either Elliptic Curve (EC) keys (recommended) or RSA keys.
+[[changed,mail_crypt_ml_kem_keys]] ML-KEM keys are also supported with OpenSSL 3.3+.
 See below for examples using them.
 No key generation is automatically performed.

 A good solution for environments where no user folder sharing is needed is to generate per-user EC key pair and encrypt that with something derived from